- Squamous cell cancer—from the cells that line the upper part of the esophagus

 - Internal radiation therapy—radioactive materials placed into the esophagus in or near the cancer cells

 Chemoradiotherapy or Combined Modality Therapy

 - Don't smoke or use other tobacco products.
 If you smoke, talk to your doctor about ways to quit .

 - Drink alcohol only in moderation.
-Moderate alcohol intake is no more than two drinks per day for men and one drink per day for women.
+Moderate alcohol intake 2 drinks or less per day for men and 1 drink or less per day for women.

 - Get medical treatment for gastroesophageal reflux disease (GERD).